How To Cope With Chronic Stress In 2020

 What Is Chronic Stress?

 Chronic stress is a prolonged stress response.
-It is also, therefore, a major contributor to poor health, disease and death.
+It is also a major contributor to poor health, disease and death.
 Almost every aspect of a person’s life, physical and mental, can be affected by chronic stress.

-Chronic stress can occur when a person is faced with protracted distress such as the aftermath of a bad hurricane or the life threatening illness of a loved one.
+Chronic stress can occur when a person is faced with protracted distress such as the aftermath of a hurricane, economic pressures or the threat of a life threatening illness such as Covid-19.

-Although all of us are subject to the downturns of life, some people are more susceptible to experiencing everyday life as a hostile environment, one in which feelings of urgency and fear tend to prevail.
+All of us are subject to the downturns of life and in 2020 these downturns are quite real.
+However, some people are more susceptible to experiencing everyday life as an overly hostile environment, one in which feelings of urgency and fear prevail.
+They tend to panic and make hasty decisions.

 The Biology of Stress

-Stress is an extremely important protective mechanism for humans and all the animal kingdom.
+Stress is an extremely important protective mechanism for all the animal kingdom.
 We are designed by nature to detect danger and for the mind and body to become stressed as a result.
-When we perceive the danger in our midst our brain signals the body to release adrenaline (a hormone).
+When we perceive the danger in our midst our brain signals the body to release the hormone adrenaline.

 The adrenaline increases the amount of sugar in the blood and spikes the heart rate.
 The pituitary gland is also signaled to release cortisol, the other powerful hormone that serves to keep the blood sugar and heart rate up.
 All this hormonal activity is triggered expressly for the purpose of taking action: running away from danger or confronting it.